-Figure 4.22a: An example of additional storeys being added to an existing building historic example of additional storeys being added toto provide new homes.
+Figure 4.22a: An example of additional storeys being added to an existing building to provide new homes.

 DETAILED DESIGN FOR RESIDENTIAL EXTENSIONS & ALTERATIONS 4.23 DETAILS 4.24 RAINWATER

 4.23.1 The detail incorporated into the design of a proposal will have a significant impact on the finished appearance of an extension or alteration.
 There are many aspects which should be considered when developing proposals, such as choice of materials, windows & doors, architectural detailing and ancillary items such as flues and rainwater goods.